openshift/ocp-on-arm/README.md

 Getting Started
 ---------------

-To obtain the openshift installer and client, visit [https://mirror.openshift.com/pub/openshift-v4/aarch64/clients/ocp-dev-preview/pre-release/](https://mirror.openshift.com/pub/openshift-v4/aarch64/clients/ocp-dev-preview/pre-release/) for nightlies.
-Please note that nightly releases may be pruned over time.
-If the nightly that you installed was pruned, the cluster may be unable to pull necessary images and may show errors for various functionality (including updates).
+To obtain the openshift installer and client, visit [cloud.redhat.com](https://cloud.redhat.com/openshift/install/aws/arm).
+Please note that the Linux binaries on that page are for x86_64; if you need Linux ARM binaries, they are available at [mirror.openshift.com](https://mirror.openshift.com/pub/openshift-v4/aarch64/clients/ocp-dev-preview/pre-release/).

 Extract the downloaded tarballs and copy the binaries into your PATH.
 Then run the following from an empty directory: